serena-ramley/cs50Mobile/README.md

 # 3b-deepCopy.js

-For every key in an object, if the val is also an object, recursively try to deep copy this nested object until a non-object value is reached If a val is not an object, copy it into the keys of a new object.
+Create a new, empty object.
+For every key in an inputted object, if the val is also an object, recursively try to deep copy this nested object until a non-object value is reached.
+Else, if a val is not an object, copy it into the keys of the new object.
 Once all of the keys have been iterated through, return the new object